Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: A Randomized Approach

 Each evaluation of the objective function requires solving $n_s\cdot n_\omega$ linear systems.
 Haber et al. \cite{HabeChunHerr2012} reduce this cost using simultaneous random sources combined with (stochastic) trace estimators, following Hutchinson \cite{Hutchinson}.

 Let $\Vw$ be a random vector with mean $\Vo$ and identity covariance matrix, and let $\mathbb{E}$ denote the expected value with respect to the random vector $\Vw$.
 Then

-As a particular choice, let each component of $\Vw$ be independently and identically distributed (i.i.d) taking values from $\{-1, +1\}$ with probability $\displaystyle \frac{1}{2}$.
-Then, as shown in \cite{Hutchinson}, $\Vw^T\MRr(\Vp)^T\MRr(\Vp)\Vw$ is a minimum variance and unbiased estimator of the trace of $\MRr(\Vp)^T\MRr(\Vp)$.
+As a particular choice, we choose $\randsrc$ to be a realization from the Rademacher distribution, where each component of $\randsrc$ is independently and identically distributed (i.i.d.) taking values from $\{-1, +1\}$, each with probability $\displaystyle \frac{1}{2}$.
+Then, as shown in \cite{Hutchinson}, $\randsrc^T\Res(\Vp)^T\Res(\Vp)\randsrc$ is a minimum variance and unbiased estimator of the trace of $\Res(\Vp)^T\Res(\Vp)$.
 Thus, the nonlinear least squares problem can be written as a stochastic minimization problem

 For a random vector $\Vw$ and simultaneous random source $\MB \Vw$, we have

 So, computing $||\MRr (\Vp) \Vw||_2^2\ $ requires a single PDE solve rather than $n_s$ solves, which drastically reduces the cost of a function evaluation.